facussc24/Proyecto-barack/README.md

 All data—including the sinóptico—is stored only in your browser and will not sync across devices.
 Clearing your browser's storage or visiting the site under a different domain will start you with an empty dataset.

+For long-term storage create a folder outside the repository, for example `Datos-Nunca borrar`, and export the JSON there using the **Exportar datos** button on the home page.
+Add that folder to `.gitignore` so Git does not commit it.
+When updating the project you can reimport the file with **Importar datos**.

 ## GitHub Pages

 To host the page publicly you can enable **GitHub Pages**: